leannhuang/Custom_Vision_lib_for_Nvidia_Deepstream/README.md

 # custom-vision-parser-lib-for-nvidia-deepstream
 The goal of this repo is to be able to generate the custom vision parser libary automatically according to your CUDA version and Deepstream Version

+[!note] The parser lib should be able to be generated under the situation that the Nivia deepstream dictories naming rules for the new version haven't changed.
+You can go to the Dockerfile to change the base image or corresponding directory to compile your parser lib if the dictories of the Nvidia deepstream have changed.

 ## Content
 | File             | Description                                                   |